Disability Rights Washington (DRW) seeks an Investigator to uncover and stop possible financial exploitation and other forms of abuse.

 - have computer literacy for document reviewing, recording findings, and communication with others; and

-- have the ability to interview people you have never met before in various settings.
+- interview people you have never met before in various settings.

 - Many of the people being interviewed may have disabilities that impact their ability to communicate or process information, and it is important to have experience in communicating and building a rapport with people who have various communication styles and ways of processing information.